-Data should be managed in accrodance with the DCC Data Retention Policy and Data Retention Schedule.
+Data should be managed in accordance with the DCC Data Retention Policy and Data Retention Schedule.

 SEC Section H 8.16 and 8.17 will be adhered to.
 Security Architecture Framework obligations will also be adhered to.

 Data Archiving Document and high level-level approach